Our work

 Local anchoring

-Caritas is the Catholic Church's relief organization and the world's second largest network with 162 national offices globally.
+Caritas is the Catholic Church's aid organization, and the world's second largest humanitarian network with 162 national offices globally.
 Caritas is therefore present where the needs are greatest and in all humanitarian crises.
-Global presence means that we can respond quickly when the needs are greatest through local partners.
+Local presence means we can respond quickly when the needs are greatest through our partners.

-Our local partners do not arrive when the needs or attention are great enough, but are present before, during and after a crisis situation arises.
+Our local partners are there before, during and after a crisis.
 In a time of increasing humanitarian needs and large funding gaps, we know that working through local partners is not only the most effective way to reach people in need, but also the only sustainable approach for the future.

 emergency response in Ukraine